Where Paradise Found…

 Labor of Love

-The U.S. Army had ordered twenty 22’ gazebos for Bar-B-Q areas.
+The U.S. Army had ordered twenty 22 ft. gazebos for Bar-B-Q areas.

-Prefabricated kits weighting 100,000 lbs were rushed to Fort Lewis, Washington, just in time for summer.
+Prefabricated kits weighting 100,000 lbs. were rushed by three 53 ft. trucks to Fort Lewis, Washington, just in time for summer.

 Some of the Fort Lewis residents in uniform joyously assembled gazebo kits in July.
 It was quite a party!